Skip to content

 Most practices think about cancellations in terms of the single appointment lost.
 But the real metric is production per operatory hour.
 If your target is $350 per hour across three operatories, every empty hour drags your daily average down.
 Two empty hours across your operatories means your remaining appointments need to produce even more to hit your daily target.
 That pressure cascades into rushed scheduling, overbooked afternoons, and staff burnout.

 Related: Cancellations and no-shows overlap, but the prevention strategies differ.
-For the remainder of this problem, see our full guide. → How to Reduce No-Shows at Your Dental Practice (2026)
+For the no-show side, see our full guide. → How to Reduce No-Shows at Your Dental Practice (2026)

 What Is a Dental Waitlist and How Does It Fill Cancellations?

-A dental waitlist is a structured list of patients who want an earlier appointment than the one they currently have scheduled, or who are flexible enough to take a same-week opening if one appears.
+A dental waitlist is a structured list of patients who want an earlier appointment, or who can take a same-week opening if one appears.
 When a patient cancels, you contact the waitlist instead of staring at an empty chair.
+The 2026 standard is a segmented, automated list that fills 60-70% of openings.

 That sounds simple.
 In practice, most offices run what they think is a waitlist, but it is really a sticky note on the monitor or a column in a spreadsheet that nobody checks consistently.
 A working waitlist has three components: a pool of patients who opted in, a matching system that connects the right patient to the right slot, and a fast outreach method that contacts them before the window closes.